jakub-m/zoom-ultra/README.md

 ![img](figs/fft_decimated.png)

 Spectrograms of the signal, chopped in 5-second intervals is as follows.
-The dips are connects and disconnects.
+Each "bit" has ~72ms.
+The longer dips are connects and disconnects.
 If Zoom broadcasts the meeting room ID, it must be in the signal before and after the dips.

 ![img](figs/spectro_1.png)
 ![img](figs/spectro_2.png)